Azure/azure-sdk-for-net/sdk/easm/Azure.Analytics.Defender.Easm/samples/Sample3_DiscoveryTemplates.md

 }
 ```

-## Get the Seeds associated with a Template
+## Get the seeds associated with a template

 To get more detail about a disco template, we can use the `DiscoveryTemplatesGet` method.
 From here, we can see the names and seeds which would be used in a discovery run.